PiotrNawrot/nano-sparse-attention/README.md

 - **Pure PyTorch Implementation**: All attention mechanisms are implemented in pure PyTorch for maximum clarity and ease of understanding.
 - **Real-world Testing**: Uses Llama-3.2-1B-Instruct model and FiscalNote/billsum dataset for practical experiments.
 - **Comprehensive Tutorial**: Includes a detailed Jupyter notebook explaining core concepts and implementations.
-- TODO - easily extensible to new models, datasets, and attention patterns
+- **Extensible Design**: Easy to add new models, datasets, and attention patterns through modular architecture.
-- TODO - it supports both prefilling and generation stages, as well as combining the two
+- **Flexible Inference**: Supports both prefilling and generation stages with ability to mix both at once.

 ### Implemented Methods